HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 This is known as the 'page ID' of the Notion page (which in this case is a database).

 Finally, I could start building the shortcut.
-It contains two important steps: The HTTP request that inserts the new entry into the database, and a step to open the newly created page.
+It contains two important actions: The HTTP request that inserts the new entry into the database, and a step to open the newly created page.

-To do the HTTP request, I could simply use a *Get contents of URL* step.
+To do the HTTP request, I could simply use a *Get contents of URL* action.
-I could set this step up to do a HTTP POST request to `https://api.notion.com/v1/pages`, with the appropriate headers (`Authorization` with the secret key and `Notion-Version` for the API version), and with the following JSON body:
+I could configure this action to do a HTTP POST request to `https://api.notion.com/v1/pages`, with the appropriate headers (`Authorization` with the secret key and `Notion-Version` for the API version), and with the following JSON body:

 ```json
 {